ASTR 1210 (O'Connell) Study Guide 23

 descending Huygens probe.

-Overall: primitive lifeforms are possible in several settings,
+the other hand, primitive lifeforms are certainly possible in

-but remote detection is unlikely.
-We must search "in
+several settings, but remote detection is unlikely.
+We must

-situ," which implies complicated and costly space missions.
+search "in situ," which implies complicated and costly space

 - Venus: no!
 The high temperature, pressure, and corrosive